 Course Activity and Digital Badge

 Each registered participant will develop one activity that employs various concepts and strategies introduced in the course.
-Participants will be asked to complete assignments between the course segments that support the learning objectives and will receive feedback and constructive critique from the facilitators on how to improve and shape their work.
-Participants who successfully complete the entire activity will receive an EDUCAUSE digital badge recognizing their accomplishment.
+Participants will be asked to complete assignments between the course segments that support the learning objectives and will receive feedback and constructive critique from the facilitator on how to improve and shape their work.
+Registered participants who successfully complete the entire activity will receive an EDUCAUSE digital badge recognizing their accomplishment.

 Schedule and Activities

 October 4, 2017, 1:00–2:30 p.m.
 (ET)

 In this session, we will briefly examine the history of copyright as a concept, define it as it applies to today's online-enabled higher-education courses, and apply a four-part-fair-use rubric to make the strongest possible case for including copied content in online environments.

 - Participants will identify a unit or module of an existing or planned course into which they would ordinarily copy outside content, and apply the four-part PANE test to determine the strength of their fair-use-copying argument.

 Session 2: Licenses and Permission Trump the Law

 October 11, 2017, 1:00–2:30 p.m.
 (ET)

 We will go beyond the restrictions of copyright law and learn how license terms and specific permission from rights holders can allow us to make copies for uses that go beyond what the law allows.
 We will examine several recent copyright cases to observe these principles in action.